TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Amanda Montgomery, Marketing Manager at Social Media Delivered, explains that her “love for travel and time abroad have been the result of connections made through social media.”
 Specifically, she refers to herself as “A Texan on Twitter Turned World Traveler,” when she “set off for Pamplona to run with the bulls after meeting a girl from Ohio who used the hashtag #summerabroad.”

-On her trip through Europe after a European Union simulation, Stephanie Majercik similarly connected via Twitter, but with locals.
+Stephanie Majercik connected similarly via Twitter but with locals on her trip through Europe after a European Union simulation.
 “I tweeted that our group was headed to Bruges,” she recalls.
 “A local coffee shop there tweeted me back their location and hoped that I would stop by.
 I went out of my way to stop there, since they had reached out, only planning on grabbing a cup of coffee to go.
 Instead, I spent the entire afternoon talking with the owner, a local American student at the College of Europe, and another Belgian local about European and American politics, languages, and more — the exact purpose of our trip.”
-It was through Twitter that she met new people outside her student group, and really understood why she had gone abroad in the first place.
+Through Twitter, she met new people outside her student group and understood why she had gone abroad in the first place.

-Facebook and Twitter are perhaps currently the most obvious software platforms for reaching out.
-In addition, a trend appears to be that past study abroad or educational travel participants are subsequently create their own platforms.
+Facebook and Twitter are among the many social media platforms for reaching out.
+In addition, a trend appears to be that past study abroad or educational travel participants subsequently create their own platforms.
 After studying abroad in Florence, Clarke Nobiletti co-founded Rollinglobe, a social guide for youth studying or traveling abroad.
-Likewise inspired by a study abroad in Italy a few years earlier, Jen O’Neal co-founded Tripping.com, a social networking site that offers travelers an easy way to meet local people.
+Likewise inspired by a study abroad in Italy a few years earlier, Jen O’Neal co-founded Tripping.com.
+This social networking site offers travelers an easy way to meet local people.
 The two differ slightly, and Rollinglobe even offers editorial and sales internships for students abroad.
 Ultimately, however, most online travel forums stem from the same principle: to share experiences abroad through social media.

-While I am certainly in favor of promoting learning of any kind, I do advise travelers to use technology in moderation.
-Strike a balance by complementing a Facebook conversation with an actual trip overseas, or take a Twitter follower out for an excursion off the beaten track.
-Particularly with regards to educational travel, it is important not to let the real experience be overtaken by a virtual one.
+While I am certainly in favor of promoting learning of any kind, I advise travelers to use technology in moderation.
+Strike a balance by complementing a Facebook conversation with an actual trip overseas or taking a Twitter follower out for an excursion off the beaten track.
+Particularly regarding educational travel, it is essential not to let the real experience be overtaken by a virtual one.

 In contemporary society, temptations to allow this to happen are more persuasive than ever before.
-For example, while studying abroad, your friends may post events on Facebook—and it could be seen as impolite simply not to respond.
-On a positive note, today’s technologically interconnected world also allows you to take control of the situation.
+For example, while studying abroad, your friends may post events on Facebook — and it could be seen as impolite simply not to respond.
+On a positive note, today’s technologically interconnected world allows you to control the situation.
 You have the power to moderate your use of technology.
-So when abroad, I recommend that you be conscious of the time you spend online.
+So, when abroad, I recommend being conscious of your time online.

-When you return home you can, of course, continue to use Facebook and other tools to keep in touch with those you have met abroad.
+When you return home, you can continue to use Facebook and other tools to keep in touch with those you have met abroad.
 In fact, some researchers would argue that you should use social networking to stay in contact with your friends from abroad.
 Nicole Ellison, Associate Professor in the Department of Telecommunication, Information Studies, and Media at Michigan State University, has done extensive research on the effects of Facebook.
 In a research study, she investigated the relationship between Facebook use among college students and “social capital,” a term referring to the resources accumulated through the relationships among people (Coleman, 1988).
 In a nutshell, she argues that Facebook maintains social capital.
 In the realm of travel, this applies, too.
-After you leave a certain place, you can keep in touch with your friends via technology, be it through Facebook, email, or through some other communications source.
+After leaving a particular place, you can keep in touch with your friends via technology through Facebook, email, or other online communication.

-Wherever you are, do keep in touch virtually, but do not neglect the foreign world you physically inhabit at the moment.
-Develop and maintain your network with locals, and it may well help you go abroad again and again!
+Wherever you are, keep in touch virtually, but do not neglect the foreign world you physically inhabit.
+Develop and maintain your network with locals, and it may help you go abroad repeatedly!

 Works Cited